 Made by one of the most eco-friendly manufacturers on the market, Amerisleep’s AS4 is made of breathable, plant-based memory foam; making it not only comfortable to sleep on but healthy, too.

 The cover of every Amerisleep mattress is made with a lightweight fabric that is designed to encourage airflow throughout the mattress, so you always sleep cool and comfortable.
 The cover is also removable and washable so it is easy to keep your mattress clean.

 Below the layer of Bio-Pur®, is the Affinity layer with HIVE® Technology.
 HIVE® contains hundreds of hexagonal cutouts grouped into five zones—the head, shoulders, back, hips, and feet.
 HIVE® offers targeted pressure relief throughout the whole mattress.
 This layer quickly adapts when you change sleeping positions and assists with airflow through the bed.

 The bottom layer of the Amerisleep AS4 is durable Bio-Core® foam.
 This layer supports the layers above, holding your body in position and preventing you from sinking into the mattress.

 Why We Chose It

 The Amerisleep AS4 is our favorite mattress for side sleepers because it offers the perfect amount of cushion to prevent pain in the shoulders and hips.
 Plus, their foam is designed to keep you sleeping cool.
 The HIVE® layer offers precise support, so it’s firmer where you need it, and softer where you want an extra cushion.

 Amerisleep offers a 100-night sleep trial beginning on the date your mattress is delivered.
-This sleep trial lets you try your new Amerisleep in your own home for up to 100 days; if you find yourself unhappy with the mattress within the sleep trial, you have the option to return it for a full refund or exchange it for a different one of their models.
+This sleep trial lets you try your new Amerisleep in your own home for up to 100 days; if you find yourself unhappy with the mattress after the break-in period, you have the option to return it for a full refund or exchange it for a different one of their models.